gabriella-polychroniou/Online-Social-Book-Store-Application/README.md

-Α team SpringBoot application for the University course of Software Engineering.
+Α SpringBoot application for the University course of Software Engineering.